New Years Resolutions to Combat Climate Change

 Bureo has transformed over one million pounds of fishing net waste into their NetPlus material since 2013, through a partnership with 50 South American fisheries.
 Now, Bureo is looking past recycling and manufacturing and putting a focus on educating communities and companies on how they too can “turn off the plastic tap.”
 They’ve partnered with a number of nonprofit organizations, like WWF Peru and Save the Waves, that match their mission for a greener planet.
 Through the 1% for the Planet network, Bureo is able to provide financial contributions to its nonprofit partners.
-Learn more about our client.
+Learn more about Bureo.

 Action 161: Bring sustainable values into your workplace.

 Beneficial State Bank’s teams bring sustainable values into our work every day.
 We look for clients, partners, vendors, and board members who share our commitment to regenerative environmental practices and seek out opportunities to collaborate for the greater good.
-Learn more about our clients.
+Learn more about our impact.

 Action 170: Be curious.
 Stay informed.

 Where you bank makes a big impact.
-Learn about how switching to a Green Bank can make your community and our planet healthier.
+Learn about how switching to a green bank can make your community and our planet healthier.